puppetlabs/puppet-docs/source/guides/provider_development.markdown

 The first question to ask about a new provider is where it will be functional, which Puppet describes as suitable.
-Unsuitable providers cannot be used to do any work, although we're working on making the suitability test late-binding, meaning that you could have a resource in your configuration that made a provider suitable.
+Unsuitable providers cannot be used to do any work, although as of Puppet 2.7.8 the suitability test is late-binding, meaning that you can have a resource in your configuration that makes a provider suitable.
 If you start puppetd or puppet in debug mode, you'll see the results of failed provider suitability tests for the resource types you're using.